-We have audited the financial statements of HRC World Plc (the "Company") and its subsidiaries (the "Group") for the year ended 31 March 2021, which comprise:
+We have audited the financial statements of HRC World Plc (the "Company") and its subsidiary undertakings (together referred to as the "Group") for the year ended 31 March 2022, which comprise:

-- the Group statement of comprehensive income for the year ended 31 March 2021; - the Group and Company statements of financial position as at 31 March 2021; - the Group statement of cash flows for the year then ended; - the Group and Company statements of changes in equity for the year then ended; and - the notes to the financial statements, including a summary of significant accounting policies.
+- the consolidated statement of comprehensive income for the year ended 31 March 2022; - the consolidated and the Company statement of financial position as at 31 March 2022; - the consolidated statement of cash flows for the year ended 31 March 2022; - the consolidated and the Company statement of changes in equity for the year ended 31 March 2022; and - notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.

-The financial reporting framework that has been applied in the preparation of the Group financial statements is applicable law and International Financial Reporting Standards in conformity with the requirements of the Companies Act 2006 (IFRSs).
-The financial reporting framework that has been applied in the preparation of the Company financial statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101, the Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).
+The financial reporting framework that has been applied in the preparation of the Group financial statements is applicable law and International Accounting Standards in conformity with the requirements of the Companies Act 2006.
+The financial reporting framework that has been applied in the preparation of the Company financial statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101 Reduced Disclosure Framework (United Kingdom Generally Accepted Accounting Practice).